Skip to main contentSkip to main navigationSkip to footer content

 Can Family Nurse Practitioners Work in Emergency Settings?

 While an FNP can fulfill some duties in an ER environment, you usually need specific training and accreditation for such a setting.
-Fortunately, ER nursing is one popular specialization that you can pursue once you have completed your FNP educational path.
+Fortunately, ER nursing is one popular specialization you can pursue once you complete your FNP educational path.

 What’s the Difference Between a Physician’s Assistant and a Family Nurse Practitioner?

-The difference between a family nurse practitioner and a physician’s assistant is based on the training models each follows, with FNP following a nursing model while PAs use the medical model.
-Consequently, family nurse practitioners (and NPs in general) adopt a patient-centered approach in testing, diagnosis, and treatment, as opposed to the disease-focused medical model.
-Additionally, as an FNP, you are also expected to develop positive relationships with your long-term patients and the community at large.
+The difference between a family nurse practitioner and a physician’s assistant is based on the training models each follows.
+FNPs follow a nursing model, while PAs use the medical model.
+Consequently, family nurse practitioners (and NPs in general) adopt a patient-centered approach in testing, diagnosis, and treatment instead of the disease-focused medical model.
+As an FNP, you must develop positive relationships with long-term patients and the community.